agalue/scylladb-aws/README.md

   On a side note, injecting 50K samples per second means that OpenNMS is collecting data from 15 million unique samples every 5 minutes.
 For 100K, 30 million.

 * Check the OpenNMS performance graphs to understand how it behaves.
 Additionally, you could check the Monitoring Tab on the AWS Console for each EC2 instance.
+As the ScyllaDB Monitoring Tool is also installed, check the available Grafana dashboards on port 300 at the OpenNMS server.

 * Enjoy!